jjgithub5/jjgithub5/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... an application to score the Italian card game, Scopa
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ... java, CSS, HTML, javascript, and more!
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...